 Although the terms are often used interchangeably, “cardiac arrest” and “heart attack” are actually not the same.
-Because both can be deadly and require immediate action, it is important to understand the difference.
+Because both can be deadly and require immediate action, it is important to understand the difference between cardiac arrest and heart attack.

 With each heartbeat, the heart pumps blood throughout the body, sustaining the life and health of all the organs and tissues of the body, including the heart itself.
 A steady electrical signal that travels through the heart’s wall causes the pumping action.